ruoyanwangdr/ruoyanwangdr.github.io/_pages/about.md

   - /about.html
 ---

 Greetings!
 I'm Ruoyan, a second-year astrophysics graduate student at Leiden University.
-My research interests focus on all aspects of stellar and planetary sciences.
+My research interests cover all aspects of stellar and planetary sciences.

 Currently I work on cataloging and visualizing circumsstellar disks with [Prof. Matthew Kenworthy](https://home.strw.leidenuniv.nl/~kenworthy/).
 It begins with designing an online database containing observational and published results of scattered light imaging of these disks,